r00kie-alt/SizeExplorer/README.md

 ## Usage
 1.Run the script
-2.Follow the prompts
-	2.1 Enter the path of the parent folder
+2.Follow the prompts (enter path of parent file, select unit size, and choose sort order) 3.Read the output!
-	2.2 Select the unit you wish the size to be displayed as 2.3 Select the sort order
-3.Read the output!

 ## Example Usage